BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BLAZE catalog: Catalog of blazars from the literature

-In comparison to previous studies we find 6307 individual blazars from the 4FGL, Roma-BZCAT, and 3HSP catalogs, a slightly different number than in earlier catalogs (5340\,sources, \citealt{giommi:2019} and 6425\,sources, \citealt{bellenghi:2023a}).
-To avoid source confusion, we apply a stricter angular limit for cross-matching, leading to a difference between BLAZE and \citet{giommi:2019} and \citet{bellenghi:2023a}.
+In comparison to previous studies, we found 6307 individual blazars from the 4FGL, BZCAT, and 3HSP catalogs; this is a slightly different number than in earlier catalogs (5340\,sources, \citealt{giommi:2019} and 6425\,sources, \citealt{bellenghi:2023a}).
+To avoid source confusion, we applied a stricter angular limit for cross-matching, leading to a difference between BLAZE and \citet{giommi:2019} and \citet{bellenghi:2023a}.
 The deviation of 15\% between BLAZE and \citet{giommi:2019} is also related to this estimate being based on the 3LAC catalog which only contains 1591 sources in total compared to the 3934 included in the 4FGL catalog.
 However, the deviation between the BLAZE and \citet{bellenghi:2023a} is only 2\% mainly driven by the exclusion of contaminants. \citet{marchesi:2025} found 1772 matches between the BZCAT and the 4FGL, of which 1725 are within $2''$, while our analysis returns 1625 within $4''$ (1731 without quality cuts).
 This difference is ascribed to our match radius, as \citet{marchesi:2025} also accept wider separations for counterparts between the catalogs and our filtering.
 A total of 615 out of 651\,objects in the isotropic catalog of \citet{kudenko:2024} are contained in the BLAZE catalog, which includes 409 of the 433 blazars and blazar-like sources from the isotropic catalog.
 The objects not contained simply do not have a counterpart in \citet[][to within $6'$]{kudenko:2024}.
-Out of the matches, 204 are classified as quasars, AGN or based on an emission band by \citet{kudenko:2024} and 19 of these are associated with blazar candidates in the BLAZE catalog.
+Out of the matches, 204 are classified as quasars, AGNs or based on an emission band by \citet{kudenko:2024} and 19 of these are associated with blazar candidates in the BLAZE catalog.
+A radio flux-limited sample of HSP sources was constructed by \citet{giommi:2020} based on \citet{puccetti:2011}.
+Of the 23 sources in this sample, 15 are included in the BLAZE catalog, including all sources associated with the 3HSP catalog.
+Again, this stresses that the BLAZE catalog, although it is the largest catalog to date, is not complete.